Do I need a lawyer to represent me at an Inquest into the death of a loved one?

 Due to the complex and sensitive nature of the evidence which is provided at an inquest, a lawyer may be appropriate to oversee the unfamiliar process.

-Ask questions of witnesses: A lawyer can ask questions of any relevant witnesses involved in the events surrounding the death – to test their evidence and gain a better understand about what went on in the build up to the tragedy.
-This could include police officers, paramedics, medical and forensic experts, the pathologist who carried out the post mortem or any witnesses at the scene.
+- Ask questions of witnesses: A lawyer can ask questions of any relevant witnesses involved in the events surrounding the death – to test their evidence and gain a better understanding about what went on in the build up to the tragedy.
+This could include police officers, paramedics, medical and forensic experts, the pathologist who carried out the post-mortem or any witnesses at the scene.

 What happens at the end of an inquest?